chayavogel/GET-the-Joke/README.md

 When the user hovers over the gray area, the punchline is revealed:

-The user can also submit their own joke.
-This joke will be rendered on the page only when its category is selected:
+This submission form enables a use to submit their own joke:
 ![Screenshot 2023-08-17 134005](https://github.com/chayavogel/Phase-1-Project/assets/118293488/65eaab95-eb29-4bb0-a9e1-a47bbdd98ee8)

 # Support